mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

 Every time you open a new terminal, you must ssh into hammer and enable CS100 settings.

+Throughout this lab, there will be several exercises.
+Get out a pen and paper and be prepared to write down the answers to those exercises in order to show the TA.

 pwd (Print Working Directory)
 ------------------------------------
 The first command you will learn is `pwd`.
 PWD stands for "Print Working Directory" and will output the current directory you are in to the screen.
 Since you just typed in the ssh command, you should be in the HOME directory.
 Try it out!